rfpg/csci6221/todo-list/README.md

 2. Core Functions:
-o	add-task: Function to add a new task. o	view-tasks: Function to display all tasks. o	mark-complete: Function to mark a task as completed. o	remove-task: Function to remove a task. o	save-tasks: Function to save tasks to a file.(saves to **tasks.edn** file) o	load-tasks: Function to load tasks from a file.
+o	add-task: Function to add a new task. o	view-tasks: Function to display all tasks. o	update-status: Function to mark a task as completed. o	remove-task: Function to remove a task. o	save-tasks: Function to save tasks to a file.(saves to **tasks.edn** file) o	load-tasks: Function to load tasks from a file.